DPCN-US/www/content/about/design-philosophy.md

 toc: true
 ---

-DPCN systems offload local one-on-one communications from other networks in order to free up resources on more mission-critical systems.
+DPCN systems offload local one-on-one communications from other radio networks in order to free up resources on more mission-critical systems.

 <!--more-->